SMS Oldenburg (1884): 1891–1919

 Oldenburg stopped in Messina, Italy, from 19 to 27 March before resuming the voyage home.
 The ship was interrupted again while in Málaga, Spain, by the outbreak of the Spanish–American War; she was ordered to remain in the area in the event that Germany's ambassador had need of the vessel.
 During this period, she carried envoys around Morocco, from Tangier to Mazagan and then to Marrakesh, where the envoy presented his credentials to the Moroccan government.
-Oldenburg remained in Cadiz, Spain, from mid-April to mid-May; during this period, the ship's executive officer, Kapitänleutnant (Captain Lieutenant) Günther von Krosigk, was sent as a liaison with the Spanish naval command.
+Oldenburg remained in Cádiz, Spain, from mid-April to mid-May; during this period, the ship's executive officer, Kapitänleutnant (Captain Lieutenant) Günther von Krosigk, was sent as a liaison with the Spanish naval command.
 The ship later went to Lisbon, Portugal, for the celebration commemorating the 400th anniversary of the return of Vasco da Gama after his first voyage to India.
 She once again was a poor representation of Germany amongst the foreign vessels assembled for the event.
 Oldenburg then returned to Tanger, where she lay from late May to early July.
-She then received orders to return home, passing through El Ferrol on 12 July, and arriving off Helgoland eight days later.
+She then received orders to return home, passing through Ferrol on 12 July, and arriving off Helgoland eight days later.
 The ship rejoined II Division of I Squadron and took part in the annual training cycle for the rest of the year.

 On 22 March 1899, while steaming off Bülk in a heavy snow storm, Oldenburg ran aground and could not free herself, particularly after sand got into her condensers.
 The crew had to remove the ship's guns and ammunition before she could be pulled free.
 She was present for a celebration of the 50th anniversary of a battle during the First Schleswig War between German artillery batteries and Danish warships.
 Oldenburg was detached from I Squadron shortly thereafter, and on 23 April, she was decommissioned in Wilhelmshaven.
 From 1900, she was used as a guard ship and later as a depot ship, and she was towed to Kiel in early January 1904.
 She was stricken from the naval register on 13 January 1912.
 The vessel was used as a target ship by the High Seas Fleet and was accidentally grounded at Stollergrund in a storm in May 1913, where she continued to be used as a target until after the German defeat in World War I. Oldenburg was sold to Hattinger Company, a ship-breaking firm, on 5 May 1919.
 The ship was dismantled for scrap in Wilhelmshaven that year.